mvolkmann/mvolkmann.github.com/book/1-svelte/svelte.md

 and restore their value from `sessionStorage` on refresh.

 Here is an example of a generic writable store that does this.
-Using it is nearly the same as using the provided `wriable` function.
+Using it is nearly the same as using the provided `writable` function.
 The only difference is that it needs a `sessionStorage` key string.
 Consider putting this code in a file like `store-util.js` and importing the `writableSession` function from that.